RHSResearchLLC/PicoEVB/DMADriver/Xilinx_Answer_65444_Linux_Files/readme.txt

    - run_test.sh: This script runs sample tests on a Xilinx PCIe DMA target and returns a pass (0) or fail (1) result.
 This script is intended for use with the PCIe DMA example design.
+   - perform_hwcount.sh: This script runs hardware performance for XDMA for both Host to Card (H2C) and Card to Host (C2H).
+The result are copied to 'hw_log_h2c.txt' and hw_log_c2h.txt' text files.
+         For each direction the performance script loops from 64 bytes to 4MBytes and generate performance numbers (byte size doubles for each loop count).
+You can grep for 'data rate' on those two files to see data rate values.
+Data rate values are in percentage of maximum throughput.
+Maximum data rate for x8 Gen3 is 8Gbytes/s, so for a x8Gen3 design value of 0.81 data rate is 0.81*8 = 6.48Gbytes/s.
+Maximum data rate for x16 Gen3 is 16Gbytes/s, so for a x16Gen3 design value of 0.78 data rate is 0.78*16 = 12.48Gbytes/s.
+         This program can be run on AXI-MM example design.
+AXI-ST example design is a loopback design, both H2C and C2H are connected.
+Running on AXI-ST example design will not generate proper numbers.
+If a AXI-ST design is independent of H2C and C2H, performance number can be generated.
    - data/: This directory contains binary data files that are used for DMA data transfers to the Xilinx FPGA PCIe endpoint device.